Describe an app you use on your mobile phone.: IELTS Speaking Cue Card

 Follow up questions

-Do you think social media apps like Instagram are beneficial or harmful?
+Do you think social media apps like Instagram can influence trends?

 Cue 1:What is it?